Microorganisms

 Headtilt occurs when the inner ear of the rabbit gets infected and/or damaged (Peripheral) or when a pathogen enters the part of the brain that connects with the ear (Central).

-In both cases, the rabbit loses balance and their eyes are damaged, thus they turn their head to correct the position the brain thinks it is in.
+In both cases, the rabbit loses balance and their sense of direction, their eyes can become damaged, causing them to turn their head to correct the position the brain thinks it is in.

 Damage on the inner ear may occur due to many things, such as bacterial infections that expanded from the respiratory tract, or due to trauma.